jpallari/pikkuwiki/README.txt

 The following key bindings are available in pikkuwiki pages:

-  <Leader>g   Opens the link under the cursor.
+  gl          Opens the link under the cursor.

 The following key bindings are available in pikkuwiki search window: